FOR VOLUNTEER CAPTAINS

 How can I volunteer?

-Volunteer registration is open until Wednesday, April 15; see our group project schedule.
-Registration is important because it provides the Volunteer Captain with a sense of how many volunteers are interested in participating as well as estimate resources needed for each site.
-The site leader will also communicate with volunteers registered for their site with specific information about the service project.
+Volunteer registration closes April 16.
+Registration is important because it provides the captain with a sense of how many volunteers are interested in participating as well as estimate resources needed for each site.
+The captain will also communicate with volunteers registered for their site with specific information about the service project.

 If an alumni-led project is not offered in your region, consider an independent project.